-Notwithstanding any provision for leave in this agreement, the Employer may grant a leave of absence without pay to an employee requesting such leave for any purpose.
+Notwithstanding any provision for leave in this agreement, the Employer may grant a leave of absence without pay to an employee requesting such leave for any purpose, subject to operational requirements.
+The leave of absence shall not exceed six (6) months in a twenty-four (24) month period.
 Approval shall not be unreasonably withheld.
 All requests and approvals for leave shall be in writing.
 Upon request, the Employer will give written reasons for withholding approval.